I am a Postdoctoral Fellow at Yale University’s Cowles Foundation for the academic years 2025-2027.

-Research Fields: Macroeconomics, Monetary Policy, Information, Search
+Research Fields: Macroeconomics, Monetary, Information, Search

 Anatomy of the Phillips Curve: Micro Evidence and Macro Implications, with M. Gertler, S. Lenzu, J. Tielens